 Dr. Anna Mirga-Kruszelnicka, the Deputy Director of ERIAC, presented the paper, “Speaking Back: The Emergence of Romani Scholarship and its Implications for Romani Studies”.
 Dr. Iulius Rostas, the Assistant Professor and Chair of Romani Studies at the Central European University, presented the paper “The Challenge of Developing Romani Studies: The Importance of Critical and Inclusive Approaches”.
 The Executive Director of ERIAC, Tímea Junghaus, then spoke about “The Epistemic, Political, and Institutional Development of Roma Art”.
 The final paper, “From Addressing Anti-Gypsyism to Remedying Racial Injustice,” was presented by Dr. Marton Rövid, a post-doctoral research fellow at the Central European University.

 During the event, the Critical Romani Studies Journal was presented.
-Critical Romani Studies is an international, interdisciplinary, peer-reviewed journal, providing a forum for activist-scholars to critically examine racial oppression, different forms of exclusion, inequalities, and human rights abuses of Roma.
-Without compromising academic standards of evidence collection and analysis, the Journal seeks to create a platform to critically engage with academic knowledge production and generate critical academic and policy knowledge targeting—among others—scholars, activists, and policy-makers.
+Critical Romani Studies is an international and interdisciplinary peer-reviewed journal, providing a forum for activist-scholars to critically examine racial oppression, different forms of exclusion, inequalities, and human rights abuses of Roma.
+Without compromising academic standards of evidence collection and analysis, the journal seeks to create a platform to critically engage with academic knowledge production and generate critical academic and policy knowledge targeting—among others—scholars, activists, and policy-makers.